Genaker/FastFPC/README.md

 or

-add it as a first line to app/bootstrap.php
+add it as a first line to app/bootstrap.php or pub/index.php

 ```
-require './fpc.php';
+include "/var/www/html/magento/app/fpc.php";
 ```

 # Performance